The world of RuPaul’s Drag Race has got off to a flying start in 2021 with the launch of two new seasons in January.

 Although ratings from the show were at its height around seasons four, five and six, the huge success of the show continues to reign supreme on our screens.
 The popularity of the franchise has widened, receiving wider audience attention than ever.
 In fact, the launch episode of season 13, had its highest viewing figures ever.

 If you need even more proof that Drag Race success is not stopping anytime soon, turn your attention to RuPaul's Drag Race UK.
 The hit song of series 2 landed at number 26 on the UK Top 40 charts, and many are even crediting the return of BBC 3 to TV down to the success of Drag Race UK.

 Whatever season of Drag Race you choose to catch up with, it's important that you secure the best broadband for you, in order to stream to your hearts delight.
-Compare broadband deals using our handy comparison tool, to ensure you don't miss a beat.

 These broadband deals could offer faster speeds, better download limits and save you money.
 Compare broadband here to switch to one that will improve your service.